2010 Speedway Grand Prix of Croatia

 The 2010 FIM Valvoline Croatian Speedway Grand Prix was the eighth race of the 2010 Speedway Grand Prix season.
 It took place on August 29 at the Stadium Milenium in Donji Kraljevec, Croatia.

-It was scheduled to take place on August 28.
-However, the meeting was delay because the track was deemed unsuitable by the FIM Jury due to adverse weather conditions.
-The event will be re-staged on the next day at 12pm.
-It was second Grand Prix meeting which was re-staged at Sunday, after 1997 Speedway Grand Prix of Germany.
+Though scheduled to take place on August 28, the meeting was delayed as the track was deemed unsuitable by the FIM Jury due to adverse weather conditions.
+The event will be re-staged on the next day at 12 p.m.
+It was the second Grand Prix meeting which was re-staged at Sunday, after 1997 Speedway Grand Prix of Germany.

 The first-ever Croatian Grand Prix was won by Greg Hancock from the United States, who beat British Chris Harris, World Champion Jason Crump and Fredrik Lindgren of Sweden in the Final.
 It was his eleventh Grand Prix winning.
 Hancock also won first-ever British (1995), Czech Republic (1997), Australian (2002) and Latvian (2006) Grands Prix.
 Croatian Grand Prix was 130th-ever Grand Prix meeting in history.
-Today winner, Greg Hancock is only rider who started in all 130 events.
+Today winner, Greg Hancock is the only rider who started in all 130 events.
 It was first final in the 2010 season without any Pole.